 MIDI keyboard controller

-MIDI keyboard controllers are a great way to add a layer of control and feel to your music production.
+Those controllers are a great way to add a layer of control and feel to your music production.
 They provide a different experience than playing with a computer keyboard, allowing you to play melodies and drum beats and control audio software more easily.

-MIDI keyboards come in all shapes and sizes, so it’s important to research before buying one.
+It comes in all shapes and sizes, so it’s important to research before buying one.
 There are many helpful resources online that can guide you through the process of choosing the right model for your home studio:

 - Best MIDI Keyboards: An In-Depth Look At the Market